discretize/discretize-guides/builds/revenant/power-renegade/index.md

       **<Skill name="Legendary Dwarf Stance"/>**

-      - <Skill name="Soothing Stone"/> - Powerful self heal and condition cleanse.
+      - <Skill name="Soothing Stone"/> - Powerful self-heal and condition cleanse.

       - <Skill name="Inspiring Reinforcement"/> - Grant <Boon name="Stability"/> to your party and inflict <Condition name="Weakness"/> and damage to enemies standing in the field.